stevent-team/react-chartlet/README.md

 A dead simple and tiny React charting library

 > **Warning**
->
-> This package is unstable and still in active development
-> You are more than welcome to contribute and make use of it but please
-> note that there will be breaking changes
+> This package is unstable and still in active development.
+You are more than welcome to contribute and make use of it but please note that there will be breaking changes

 ## Installation